-Below are guidelines from the U.S. Department of Agriculture (USDA) Child and Adult Care Food Program (CACFP) for healthy meals and snacks in child care:
+Below are nutrition guidelines from the U.S. Department of Agriculture (USDA) Child and Adult Care Food Program (CACFP) for healthy meals and snacks in child care:

 - Breakfast.
 Includes one serving of juice, fruit or vegetable; one serving of grains/breads and one serving of milk.

 - Lunch/Supper.
 Includes a meat or meat alternate, two servings of vegetables or fruits, one serving of grains/breads and a serving of milk.
 Meat alternates may consist of protein such as cheese, yogurt, eggs, cooked dry beans or peas, or peanuts or other nuts.
-The USDA resource provided below gives you more specific information.
+The USDA resource provided below gives you more specific nutrition information.

 - Snacks.
 Include two items from the following list: meat or meat alternate; vegetable, fruit or juice; and grains/breads.

 The CACFP website below offers recipes and tips for offering healthy food options to children in your care while keeping your costs down.
-Practical tips include adding fresh foods that are in season to your menu, preparing fruits and vegetables in kid-friendly ways and creating fun food names and encouraging children to help.
+Practical nutrition tips include adding fresh foods that are in season to your menu, preparing fruits and vegetables in kid-friendly ways and creating fun food names and encouraging children to help.

 - Child and Adult Care Food Program (CACFP)